startxfr/sxapi-sample/samples/simple/html/README.md

 # sxapi Simple HTML Sample

 This section show you a sample config file for building microservice with a static HTML response.
-This sample must be used with sxapi-core engine (dev)
+This sample must be used with sxapi-core engine (master)

 SXAPI
 =====